ikmzkro/ChilizProof/README.md

   <img src="./asset/flow4.png" alt="🌶ChilizProof🌶 Image" width="100%">
 </div>

-4. 管理者はファントークンとNFTを配布します。
+4. The administrator distributes fan tokens and NFTs.

-5. ユーザはMetaMaskでファントークンの残高を確認します。
+5. The user checks the balance of fan tokens in MetaMask.

-6. ユーザはログイン後の画面で受け取ったNFTを確認します。
+6. The user checks the received NFTs on the screen after logging in.

 <div align="center">
   <img src="./asset/flow6.png" alt="🌶ChilizProof🌶 Image" width="100%">